First Empire of Haiti

 The First Empire of Haiti, officially known as the Empire of Haiti (Empire d'Haïti; Anpi an Ayiti), was an elective monarchy in North America.
 Haiti was controlled by France before declaring independence on 1 January 1804.
 The Governor-General of Haiti, Jean-Jacques Dessalines, created the empire on 22 September 1804.
 After being proclaimed emperor by the Generals of the Haitian Revolution Army, he held his coronation ceremony on 6 October and took the name Jacques I. The constitution of 20 May 1805 set out the way the empire was to be governed, with the country split into six military divisions.
 The general of each division corresponded directly with the emperor or the general in chief appointed by the emperor.
 The constitution also set out the succession to the throne, with the crown being elective and the reigning emperor having the power to appoint his successor.
 The constitution also banned white people, with the exception of naturalised Germans and Poles, from owning property inside the empire.

 Jacques I was assassinated on 17 October 1806.
 Two members of his administration, Alexandre Pétion and Henri Christophe, then assumed power, which led to a split in the country – with Pétion leading the southern Republic of Haiti and Christophe leading the northern State of Haiti (later Kingdom of Haiti).
-Some 43 years later, on 26 August 1849, President Faustin Soulouque re-established an Empire in Haiti that lasted until 15 January 1859.
+Some 43 years later, President Faustin Soulouque established the Second Empire of Haiti, which lasted between 1849 and 1859.